duckdb/duckdb-web/docs/sql/query_syntax/with.md

 | 1         | 8       | [1, 3, 8] |
 | 1         | 8       | [1, 5, 8] |

+## Limitations

+DuckDB does not support mutually recursive CTEs.
+See the [related issue and discussion in the DuckDB repository](https://github.com/duckdb/duckdb/issues/14716#issuecomment-2467952456).

 ## Syntax

 <div id="rrdiagram"></div>